 Number Five: “So how long have you been sober, really?”

 Your loved one is in an emotionally volatile and sensitive state.
 Unwarranted advice, although meant well, or thoughtless comments innocently yet perniciously said can prove to be detrimental to her otherwise positive outlook towards recovery.
-It takes a great amount of courage for an alcoholic to admit her addiction and to finally welcome the idea of entering a Christian Alcohol Rehab Center.
+It takes a great amount of courage for women in alcohol rehab to admit her addiction and to finally welcome the idea of entering an alcohol treatment center.
 Thus you should be extra sensitive and choose your words carefully when speaking with a loved one who is making a Herculean effort to recover.